 “Guards!”
 Olive managed as he scrambled backward.

-He felt something ghost the skin of his hand and turned his head.
+He felt something ghost his hand and turned his head.
 Crouching right beside him was a woman with tanned skin, with dark brown hair that fell in wild waves to her ears, with bottle-green eyes that glowed unnaturally in the darkness.
 A woman whose hand was wrapping around his.

 Before he could respond, the woman jerked his hand and forced it to wrap around a stray metal pipe on the ground beside him.
 With a manic grin, she guided his hand and the pipe upward—

 Olive’s arm strained against the push of the assassin’s sword, but the woman continued to guide his pipe forward, forward, forward.
 But the assassin seemed prepared.
-Flicking their free hand, they conjured another weapon there in a flash of purple light.
+Flicking their free hand, they conjured another weapon there in a flash of lilac light.
 A dagger.

-“Wow, conductors sure can do amazing things!” the woman laughed—of all things—from beside him.
+“Wow, conductors sure can do amazing things!” the woman laughed —of all things—from beside him.

 The figure hesitated for a moment before driving the dagger toward Olive’s side.
 With a quick upward kick, however, the woman sent the dagger spinning in the air.
 Using the temporary distraction to her advantage, the woman gripped Olive’s hand tight and slid the pipe across the longsword.
 The motion sent the assassin stumbling back.
 Without hesitation, the woman swung the pipe at the assassin’s side.
 A sickening crack resounded.